evenwebb/OctoCal/README.md

 ## Two Ways to Use

 1. **GitHub Actions + Pages (Recommended)**: Fork the repo, enable Actions, get a public calendar URL that auto-updates hourly
-2. **Local/Self-Hosted**: Run on your own machine with full control and custom notifications
+2. **Local/Self-Hosted**: Run on your own machine with full control and custom Apprise notifications

 > **Note**: The original OctoCal is live at https://evenwebb.github.io/OctoCal/ if you want to use it without forking!